Visiting Banff in July? Here’s All You Need to Know

 Moraine Lake in July is an absolutely incredible time.
 Like Lake Louise, Moraine Lake is completely thawed and full of deep blue water.
 I say that because Lake Moraine is a glacial-fed lake that recedes depending on the season.
 Most of the hiking around Lake Moraine is also good to go by mid-July, though you should wait until August to attempt to summit Mount Temple, if that is on your list.

 July is peak season at Lake Moraine though, and you must plan how to get to Moraine Lake in advance.
-Since parking is no longer allowed at Moraine Lake, we recommend taking the Parks Canada Moraine Lake shuttle, booking a spot on the Moraine Lake Bus Company, hopping on the Hop On Hop Off Bus from Banff, or booking a private tour.
+Since parking is no longer allowed at Moraine Lake, we recommend taking the Parks Canada Moraine Lake shuttle, booking a spot on the Moraine Lake Bus Company, taking the Fairview Limo, hopping on the Hop On Hop Off Bus from Banff, or booking a private tour.

 Things to Do in Banff in July